Community of Practice

 Can I join from anywhere in the world?

 Yes.
 The Community of Practice is open to anyone, anywhere.
-Members who speak regional languages are especially valuable.
-Our work covers documents in Hindi, Tamil, Telugu, Bengali, and many other languages.
+Members who speak regional languages are especially valuable; our work covers documents in Hindi, Tamil, Telugu, Bengali, and many other languages.
 All work is remote and browser-based.